sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/bug-report/index.md

 * Is there a problem with the video?
 Then make sure to enable the full original video so you can share that with us, do that by adding <code>--browsertime.videoParams.keepOriginalVideo</code> to your run (or if you use Browsertime: <code>--videoParams.keepOriginalVideo</code>).

+* Is your problem related to that you are behind a proxy?
+Then we kindly recommend that you run your tests without a proxy.
+Run the tests on a network where you don't need to use a proxy.